banaio/www-bana-io/docs/cv/index.md

 ## Objectives

-My main interests are in Golang or Go in the area of the [Language Server protocol](https://langserver.org), see my contributions to <https://github.com/saibing/bingo> in my fork <https://github.com/banaio/bingo>.
+My main interests are in Rust.
+And also Golang/Go in the area of the [Language Server protocol](https://langserver.org), see my contributions to <https://github.com/saibing/bingo> in my fork <https://github.com/banaio/bingo>.
 The Language Server, `bingo` in this case, is used by [`vscode-go`](https://github.com/Microsoft/vscode-go) to provide Golang language support in the IDE.
 I am passionate about (developer) tooling.

 I am a well-rounded Software Engineer, and I understand what it takes to release a product having worked on the back-end, front-end, testing and finally the deployment aspect of several products.